 Carers have a right to be involved in the planning, development and evaluation of mental health services to the people they care for.

 PsychMed welcomes your feedback either about our treatment of the person you care for or about our service generally.
-If you have suggestions to improve our service, or you wish to make a comment or complaint, you can fill in a form at the reception desk or you can phone or email the manager of the office you dealt with, see Adelaide, Morphett Vale, Payneham, Salisbury or Seaview Downs.
+If you have suggestions to improve our service, or you wish to make a comment or complaint, you can fill in a form at the reception desk or you can phone or email the manager of the office you dealt with, see Adelaide, Morphett Vale, Payneham, Gilles Plains or Seaview Downs.
 You can give your name, or be anonymous, as you prefer.